zsHTLWY/SumoGame/GameDisplay/Readme.txt

-Client Game Displa: Display the current status of the game in a HTML page
+Client Game Display: Display the current status of the game in a HTML page